-I agree with Ingrid and I talked about this in Episode Number 68 where I talked about how to have Hygge With The budget.
+I agree with Ingrid and I talked about this in episode number 68 where I talked about how to have Hygge With The budget.

 “It’s more about the feeling and the little moments and the little things in life.
-And for me, it is about having a walk with my dog, enjoying your coffee, sitting in my home and just appreciate the things I have around me.”“ It is not about those big things in life.
+And for me, it is about having a walk with my dog, enjoying a coffee, sitting in my home and just appreciate the things I have around me.”“ It is not about those big things in life.
 It's about the small things that matters.”
 Click To Tweet

-Favourite Design Pieces You Have in Your Home?
+Favorite Design Pieces You Have in Your Home?

 “Yes, so my house where we recently moved into and we renovated it totally as and I wanted to make it exactly how I wanted it to be.”

 “It was important to me to have a few pieces that connects me with my home in my past and one of the things that I cherish the most it’s a lamp that I have in the kitchen.
-The Lamp is actually the one that my parents had in their kitchen when I was growing up.
+The lamp is actually the one that my parents had in their kitchen when I was growing up.
 So it brings back a lot of nice memories for me from my childhood and It was really nice to get that piece from Norway to Italy to connect with my family there.”

-Ingrid says that there is so many great designs from all the Scandinavian countries.
+Ingrid says that there are so many great designs from all the Scandinavian countries.
 Hence it’s really nice because you canCreate an atmosphere in your home with these pieces and things that that remind you of growing up in the country Click To Tweet

 you’re from when we’re living abroad.